Call now

 Preventing Secondary Infections

 Pneumonia in rats can be caused by more than one organism, including bacteria, viruses, fungi, or parasites, making prevention and early intervention especially important.
+Correctly recognizing signs of an infestation, such as identifying rat vs mouse feces, also helps you address potential sources of infection in the home.

 Chronic respiratory infections can lead to microscopic lesions in the respiratory tract, which may not be visible without microscopic examination but can impact long-term health.